 My photographs are the result of a variety of influences and experiences.

 As a young man in the armed forces I constantly found myself being confronted with ‘page three’ and Playboy type images on locker doors and crew room notice boards.
 I remember looking at them and thinking – these women are beautiful, but there must be a better way to portray them than this’.
-Some 20 years later a friend who was doing an art course casually remarked that they would be doing some black and white photography.
+Some 20 years later my partner who was doing an art course casually remarked that she would be doing some black and white photography.
 I was seized by the idea of taking B&W photographs.
 I pulled an old camera out of the cupboard and purchased a second hand darkroom kit for £35.
 The kit came with a small booklet entitled ‘How to Develop and Print Black and White Photographs’ I read the book in an evening and was on my way.
 I started photographing nudes quite early on, and my friends grew used to being volunteered as models.